Part ofWhat Is Claude Code? The Complete Guide

 What the exit code 1 error actually means

 When you launch claude and the CLI dies, a child process — the Node runtime that powers Claude Code — started, hit a fatal error, and quit.
 In Unix convention an exit code of 0 means success and any non-zero code means failure; 1 is the catch-all "something went wrong" value.
-So the message itself is not a diagnosis.
+In other words, Claude Code process exited with code 1 is not a diagnosis in itself.
 It's a report that the diagnosis is somewhere else.

 That is the single most important thing to understand.
 The crash almost never originates in Anthropic's servers or your account — it's local state on your machine: an environment variable, a config folder, a Node version, or a permission.
-Anthropic tracks the recurring version of this on the claude-code GitHub issue tracker, and nearly every resolved report ends the same way: someone found a specific error line that the generic exit message was hiding.
+Anthropic tracks the recurring version of this on the claude-code GitHub issue tracker, and nearly every report of Claude Code process exited with code 1 ends the same way: someone found a specific error line that the generic exit message was hiding.

 For instance, Node 18.17 still crashes on some transitive dependencies — treating 22.1 as the floor removed this entire class of failure for us.